 Bird watching

-If you have outdoor space, then you’ll have birds near you.
-Now is the perfect time to get the children to start spotting those gorgeous feathery friends.
-Get them to note the birds they spot in a little pad.
-You’ll have a family of twitchers before you know it.
+Observe the birds that are visiting your garden or install or make a bird feeder with your children and get them to note the birds they spot in a little pad.
+You'll have a family of twitchers before you know it.

 Garden reading

-There are a host of great children’s books on gardening out there.
-We love I Ate Sunshine for Breakfast, which is very bright and colourful and out next week.
+There are a host of great children's books on gardening out there.
+We love I Ate Sunshine for Breakfast, which is very bright and colourful.
 It focuses on amazing plants around the world.

 Get them digging

-A helpful army of volunteers can be an ideal way of getting things done!
-If you need to dig over a bed or two, get the kids in their wellies and get them a spade or fork.
-It’ll be done in no time.
+A helpful army of volunteers can be an ideal way of getting things done.
+If you need to dig a new bed in your garden or on the allotment, get the kids in their wellies and get them a spade or fork.

 Dry and press flowers